jpcanas/Apollo/README.md

 # Apollo — ASP.NET Core Web API Template

 A clean, reusable **ASP.NET Core Web API** starter template for building RESTful backend services.
-Built to be a solid, opinionated foundation you can clone and rename for any new project — not a finished application.

-> ⚠️ **Status: Work in progress.** This template is being built incrementally.
-See [Roadmap](#roadmap) for what's done and what's next.
+It provides a solid, opinionated foundation — PostgreSQL, EF Core, dual JWT/API Key authentication, policy-based authorization, structured logging, and global exception handling — so new projects can start from a working baseline instead of from scratch.

+This is a **pure backend template**: no UI, no application-specific business logic.
+Clone it, rename it, and build your domain on top.

+## Purpose

+Rather than re-solving the same setup problems on every new project (auth, logging, config, exception handling, project structure), this template bakes in sensible defaults for those cross-cutting concerns once, correctly, so they don't need to be revisited each time.
+It's built to be simple enough for a solo developer to navigate, while keeping the separation of concerns needed to scale into a larger application.

 ## Tech Stack